clambin/traefik-simple-auth/README.md

 This forwards the request to traefik-simple-auth.

+Note: unlike with traefik-forward-auth, the ingress for the authentication callback flow does not need the forwardAuth middleware
+(i.e. it does not include a `traefik.ingress.kubernetes.io/router.middlewares: <traefik-simple-auth>` annotation).

 ### Authenticating access to an ingress

-To enable traefik-simple-auth to authenticate access to an ingress, add the middleware to its Ingress:
+To enable traefik-simple-auth to authenticate access to an ingress, add the middleware as an annotation:

 ```
 apiVersion: networking.k8s.io/v1